Ameobea/algobot/database.md

 They are currently stored in the format "tick_asks_symbol" and "tick_bids_symbol."
 An example is tick_asks_audusd.
 All pairs stored in the database are converted to lower case.

 ##backtests (set)
 If a ticker is a member of this set, that means that a backtest is currently running for that ticker.
 Before every time a tick from a backtest is sent, the backtester checks if it is still active in this set.
 If it is not, the backtest is cancelled.
 Also, a new backtest is not started if one is currently running for the same ticker.

-##tickset_length_symbol
-Each of these variables is the length of the current tick sets for the given symbol.
-They should be incremented each time new data is added to their sets, and reset when their sets are cleared or deleted.

 ##SMA Data
 These objects contain data involving the recorded simple moving averages of incoming ticks.
 They store all calculated averages until emptied.
 There are two sorted sets that contain the data: sma_timestamps_* which contains the timestamps that correspond to the averages, and sma_data_* which contain the actual sma data.
 The indexes of the sets with the same names correspond.
 There are also length counters for each of the set pairs that shows the lengths of those sets.